 The impact on the cost of living is significant.
 You no longer have to spend £6,600 to £10,200 per year to have somewhere to call home.

 Save or invest £550/mo 10 years at a modest 2.5% and you’ll have £83,522.96.
 Over £10K of that is due to compounded interest.

-Apply this to other costs of living savings and soon you are building significant wealth.
+Apply this to other costs of living savings and you can be mortgage free at 35, and building significant wealth.

 When can I retire?
 The awful truth about FIRE